Iterated club shooting and the stationary-logic constructible model

-i.e the collection of all subsets of $X$ closed under all functions of $\mathfrak{A}$. $S\con\power_{\omega_{1}}(X)$ is called \emph{stationary in $\cpow X$} if for every algebra $\mathfrak{A}$ on $X$, $S\cap C_{\mathfrak{A}}\ne\emp$.
-Note that club subsets form a filter on $\power_{\omega_{1}}(X)$, and the stationary sets are the positives sets with respect to this filter.
-Using Skolem functions, the club filter is also generated by club sets which consist of all \emph{elementary} substructures of some structure on $X$.
+Note that club subsets form a filter on $\power_{\omega_{1}}(X)$, and the stationary sets are the positive sets with respect to this filter.
+Using Skolem functions, the club filter is also generated by club sets which consist of all \emph{elementary substructures} of some structure on $X$.
 And similarly -- a stationary set is one that contains an elementary substructure of any structure on $X$.
-The notions of club and stationary sets can also be defined using single functions $F:\left[X\right]^{<\omega}\to X$, where a club is the set of all sets closed under such $F$ and a stationary is such that for each such $F$ there is a member closed under $F$; and a club in $\power_{\omega_{1}}(X)$ can also be characterized as a set $C$ closed under countable unions and unbounded in the sense that for every $a\in\cpow X$ there is $c\in C$ such that $a\con c$.
-If we say that some set of countable sets, $S$, is stationary without mentioning any ambient set, we mean that it stationary in $\cpow{\cup S}$.
+The notions of club and stationary sets can also be defined using single functions $F:\left[X\right]^{<\omega}\to X$, where a club is the set of all countable sets closed under such $F$ (denoted $C_F$) and a stationary set is such that for each such $F$ there is a member closed under $F$.
+A useful characterization, which often is taken as the definition (see e.g. \cite{KunenNew, Jech}), is that $C$ is club in $\power_{\omega_{1}}(X)$ iff it is closed under countable unions of chains, and unbounded in the sense that for every $a\in\cpow X$ there is $c\in C$ such that $a\con c$ (the equivalence of the definitions is due to Menas \cite{Menas-StrongCompactnessSupercompactness1975}; see also \cite{jech2009stationary}).
+If we say that some set of countable sets $S$ is stationary, without mentioning any ambient set, we mean that it is stationary in $\cpow{\cup S}$.

 The following lemma connects the two notions.
 For $A\con\kappa$ and $B\con\cpow{\kappa}$ denote